tinamayswinkels/sbe/_posts/2018-10-17-ncc2019---familiarising-ourselves-with-section-j1-5.md

   requirements
 image_path: /uploads/NCC2019SectionJ1.5-Graph1.jpg
 layout: post
-banner-image_path:
+banner-image_path: /uploads/NCC2019-Development-Progress.JPG
 ---

-With the release of the NCC 2019 approaching (expected for May 2019) we have taken some time to familiarise ourselves with the proposed changes to Section J. In particular, we focused on the Deemed-to-Satisfy (DTS) Section J1.5 Wall-Glazing Construction which proposes a new approach in which wall and glazing performance is calculated as a system value and different orientations and levels can be assessed together.
+With the release of the [NCC 2019](https://www.abcb.gov.au/Resources/Publications/NCC-2019-Public-Comment-Draft/NCC-2019-Volume-One){: target="_blank"} approaching (expected for May 2019) we have taken some time to familiarise ourselves with the proposed changes to Section J. In particular, we focused on the Deemed-to-Satisfy (DTS) Section J1.5 Wall-Glazing Construction which proposes a new approach in which wall and glazing performance is calculated as a system value and different orientations and levels can be assessed together.

 Before we start it is worthwhile pointing out that with the amount of glazing in typical commercial buildings (the industry currently seems to like between 60%-80% WWR) being the big issue from a thermal performance point of view, achieving compliance following a DTS approach has always proved challenging.
 As such, compliance following the DTS pathway is generally limited to small developments with a WWR of less than 40%-50% and with appropriately designed external shading.